 Photo from Pexels

 The secret is, not that you need more money, time, or stuff to find peace.
-It’s actually letting go of those external things and focusing on what’s happening within.
+It’s actually letting go of those external things, then refocusing on what’s happening within you that creates the shift.
 When you address the root cause, the ‘solution’ will naturally happen.
 There’s no need to stress, control, and worry.
 What needs to happen next will happen as you take the necessary action towards what is in your control.

 3 STEPS FROM YOGA TO CULTIVATE A LIFESTYLE OF PEACE